-In the past decade, states and international organizations, including IOM and UNHCR, have become increasingly concerned with the need to address the issue of mixed movements.
-Mixed movements are, according to IOM, "complex population movements including refugees, asylum seekers, economic migrants and other migrants" (IOM 2009a).
+In the past decade, states and international organizations have become increasingly concerned with the need to address the issue of mixed movements, which have been defined as "complex population movements including refugees, asylum seekers, economic migrants and other migrants" (IOM 2009a).

 In a mixed movement, these people may travel with or alongside each other, using the same routes and means of transport but with different motivations and objectives.
-According to UNHCR, such movements often involve irregular or clandestine travel, "exposing people to exploitation and abuse by smugglers and traffickers or placing their lives at risk.
+Such movements often involve irregular or clandestine travel, "exposing people to exploitation and abuse by smugglers and traffickers or placing their lives at risk.
 Most migrants, when they travel irregularly, are in vulnerable situations" (UNHCR 2009a).

 As the latter statement suggests, mixed movements raise a number of important human rights and protection challenges.
-One of the most significant of those challenges is to ensure that those people who have a claim to refugee status are given the opportunity to seek asylum and are able to benefit from the protection that this status affords, including protection against refoulement (i.e. involuntary return to a country where their life or liberty would be at risk).
+One of the most significant of those challenges is to ensure that those people who have a claim to refugee status are given the opportunity to seek asylum and are able to benefit from the protection that this